MartinMeurin/traduction-reader/README.md

 • To store global sharing data VueX
 • Url Set - vue router

-• Change file with the dropdown menu
+•
 • update the real file

 • fix - when you delete many key, there is a curious comportement
+• warn about > Add key - already exist

-• Ask for custom intelligent key ( today use Random )
+• Ask for custom intelligent key in template node ( today use Random )